 Media is the plural of medium, meaning the devices and visuals that comes between those communicating.
 As face-to-face communication dwindles and our lives become increasingly saturated with messaging, the art of creating impactful communications is vital.

-Beginning in 2019, the Sage Ridge Media Arts program explores the skills and artistry required to tell impactful stories, increase understanding, and influence the behaviors and opinions of others.
+The Sage Ridge Media Arts program explores the skills and artistry required to tell impactful stories, increase understanding, and influence the behaviors and opinions of others.

 Media Arts I-IV are hybrid classes teaching communication design, journalism, and marketing through the hands-on, student-driven publication of the yearbook, our student magazine – The Ridge, social media, blogs, videos, and press releases.
 Students are challenged to see media as an opportunity to both inform and co-create with audiences.
 Through publishing, students learn to prioritize both accuracy and entertainment value.
 Readings, discussions, rounds of peer editing, and multiple revisions are all part of a process that encourages students to create honest but kind work.
 All students are held to high standards of ethics and the principles of journalism as they seek to give the insider perspective of Sage Ridge School to the Reno-Tahoe community.